wannabecsguy2/ISODATA_Classifier/README.md

 # ISODATA_Classifier
-Python Based Implementation of the ISODATA Classifier with GUI enabled
+Python Based Implementation of the ISODATA Classifier with GUI enabled (Repository is not complete and will be updated soon.)

 ## GNR-602 Advanced Image Processing
 ### Group - 68